Kara Zor-El/Supergirl in “Supergirl”

 In January 2016, Benoist starred in “Band of Robbers,” a comedic thriller based on Mark Twain’s “The Adventures of Huckleberry Finn” and “The Adventures of Tom Sawyer.”
 Benoist also shared the screen with Scott Eastwood and Britt Robertson in “The Longest Ride,” based on the novel by Nicholas Sparks.
 Benoist plays Robertson’s best friend and sorority sister, Marcia, in the modern day tale of star-crossed lovers who must somehow meld their seemingly incompatible loves of bull riding and modern art.
 In March 2015, Benoist teamed with Al Pacino, Annette Bening, Jennifer Garner, Bobby Cannavale and Christopher Plummer in the feature film “Danny Collins.”
 Dan Fogelman’s directorial debut found its inspiration in the life story of folk singer Steve Tilston.

-Benoist also recently made her Broadway debut in the production “Beautiful: The Carole King Musical” this summer.
+Benoist also recently made her Broadway debut in the production “Beautiful: The Carole King Musical.”
 The show is about Carole King’s early career, centering on her song writing with former husband Gerry Goffin and her friendly competition against Cynthia Weil and Barry Mann for the spotlight.

 She currently lives in Los Angeles, when she is not filming.